 Probably the best way description of my beliefs is that I’m a Messianic Jew or a Christian who values the Hebrew roots of our faith.
 My parents came into a 7th-day Sabbath keeping group called Worldwide Church of God before they married, and so I was born into this faith.
 Worldwide split over doctrinal change when I was just a few years old, and now my whole family attends with a group called United Church of God.
 I also attend with a Messianic group every week.

-Some of the key things in our faith that seem to set us apart from many other Christian groups is that we keep the Holy Days outlined in Lev.
+Some key differences between my beliefs and those of “mainstream” Christian groups is that I keep the Holy Days outlined in Lev.
 23, observe clean and unclean meat laws from Lev.
 11 and Deut.
-14, don’t believe in the Trinity, and we practice full-immersion baptism as part of an adult believer’s commitment to follow Christ.
-When I say “I don’t believe in the Trinity,” what I mean is I believe that the God-family consists of two beings — God the Father and Jesus Christ the Son.
-I see the Holy Spirit as a manifestation of Their power and as Their divine essence — the part of God that communicates with our human spirit — but not as a separate person in a triune God.
-For more information, click here to read my post “What Is The Holy Spirit?”
+14, and don’t believe that “Trinity” is the best way to describe the nature of God.
+To elaborate on that last statement, I believe that the God-family consists of two beings — God the Father and Jesus Christ the Son (Yeshua haMashiach).
+I see the Holy Spirit as a manifestation of Their power, Their divine essence, and the part of God (Elohim) that communicates with our human spirit.

 - Who Was ‘God’ In The Old Testament?

 - Understanding The Days That God Calls Holy To Him